rsyncOSX/RsyncOSXdocs/content/post/Built.md

 The start of RsyncOSX starts with the attribute `@NSApplicationMain` which kicks off everything.
 Within the Storyboard the entry point is marked and the view is binded with [MainWindowsController.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/MainWindowsController.swift).
 The [Toolbar](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Toolbar.swift) is programmatically constructed which makes it more easy to change vs designing it the Storyboard.
 But all the details how this actually work is beyond me, but it works.

+# The model

+The model is not equal for the apps.
+The concept of model is the same, but there are some differences due to the fact that SwiftUI views are structs and not reference type as for Storyboard and Swift.
+The model is also responsible for informing the views when there are changes to the model.
+But both apps share the basic functions like read and write data from store, functions for updating the model and so on.

+The memory footprint about tasks is minimal.
+Data for tasks are kept in memory for both apps during the lifetime of the apps.
+The memory footprint for logs will grow over time as new logs are created and stored.
+But logs are only  read from store either when viewing logs and ahead of changes like adding and deletions.
+When data about logs is not used, the data is automatically released from memory to keep the memory as low as possible.

+## Model for RsyncUI

+Data for tasks are read from store and made avaliable for all the views by an Environment property.
+The [RsyncUIApp.swift](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIApp.swift) is the main entrance point for RsyncUI.
+After the app is initialized and started it opens the [main navigation view](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIView.swift) and read tasks for the default profile or other profile when selected.
+Data is made avaliable for all views by the `.environmentObject` property.

+The data about tasks is read into a object of reference type [RsyncUIconfigurations.swift](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Data/RsyncUIconfigurations.swift) which conforms to `ObservableObject`.
+Any changes to the model is published and the subscriber will be notified and requiered actions will be executed.
+This is an asynchron publish and subscribe feature which is enabled by the declarative library Combine which is a important part of SwiftUI.

+Data about logs are only read from store when needed.
+After operation on logs the memory is automatically released.
+The [SidebarLogsView.swift](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Views/Sidebar/SidebarLogsView.swift) takes care of reading data for logs when the user select viewing logs.

+Data used within views either from `EnvironmentObject` or `StateObject`, which both are reference types which conforms to `ObservableObject`, are read only within a SwiftUI view.
+The only way to change data within RsyncUI , e.g. add or delete, is to make the data or the reference to the data avaliable for a Swift object of reference type.
+This object takes care of any changes.
+The view which is responsible for the action sends a message that a change is committed and a new load of data is executed.
+Again, the messages is based upon the asynchron asynchron publish and subscribe feature of Combine.